 ThingSpeak is where we are going to store the data collected by our thing and where we can see the data that we collected.
 Visit ThingSpeak.com and Sign Up for an account.
-This will just take a minute and user accounts are free.
+This will just take a minute, and the user accounts are free.
 Once you have a user account, you need to create a channel.
 ThingSpeak channels are where data gets stored.
 Create a new channel by selecting Channels, My Channels, and then New Channel.
-Name the channel, “ESP8266 Signal Strength” and name Field 1, “RSSI”.
+Name the channel “ESP8266 Signal Strength” and name Field 1 “RSSI”.
 Click “Save Channel” at the bottom to finish the process.

 Once the Arduino IDE is installed, open the program so we can do a couple of setup steps to get it ready to program ESP8266 devices.
-Under File, Preferences, and Additional Boards Manager URLs, add this link: http://arduino.esp8266.com/stable/package_esp8266com_index.json – this will allow the Arduino IDE to manage ESP8266 compatiable boards.
+Under File, Preferences, and Additional Boards Manager URLs, add this link: http://arduino.esp8266.com/stable/package_esp8266com_index.json – this will allow the Arduino IDE to manage ESP8266-compatible boards.

 The thing that you bought from Amazon uses the CP2102 USB driver.
 You might have to install a USB driver from Silicon Labs for this to work with your computer.
 Connect the ESP8266 to your laptop with the micro USB cable.

 Back on the Arduino IDE, under tools, configure the following settings:

 Whew.
 We got through the setup.
 Now we can program this device or any ESP8266-compatible device and shouldn’t have to do that again.